SyedMustafaImam/HPCC-On-VMware-/README.md

 ## **Linux Installation on nodes**

-After booting up from the image it will automatically go into the install mode.
+After booting up from the image it will automatically go into the install node.

 Once it asks for input, press skip for skipping the media check.